laryn/views_term_path/README.md

 # Views Term Path

+This functionality is in core as of Backdrop 1.20.3.
+[Details here](https://github.com/backdrop/backdrop-issues/issues/5338).

 Views Term Path allows you to add the path to a term's content page when using Views.
 It is originally based on the `views_handler_field_node_path` field handler.